Stress and burnout

 • Stomach feeling in knots or upset

-• Shallow breathing even when your not exercising
+• Shallow breathing

 • Feeling jittery, tense, or on edge

-• Wake up feeling tired all the time.
+• Wake up feeling tired all the time

-• Feeling run down or unwell often
+• Feeling run down or unwell

 So, what can I do?